lucaslingle/smalltree/README.md

 1 1 0
 Game status: -1 won
 ```
-As implemented, the computer does not favor shorter games over longer ones when both are won, so it can be a bit cheeky at times.
+As implemented, the computer does not favor shorter games over longer ones when both are guaranteed won under optimal play.

 ### Tests
 To run the unit tests, you can run the following after building: